solo-io/gloo/devel/contributing/pull-requests.md

 ### Follow Project Conventions
 * [Coding conventions](conventions.md)

-### Include a Changelog Entry
-All PRs are required to contain a changelog entry.
-This is enforced by the [changelog bot](automation.md).
-If you do not include one, the first reviewer should ask for this.

-You can use the [changelog.sh script](/devel/tools#changelog-creation-tool) to generate a changelog template for submission.

 ### Smaller Is Better
 Small PRs are more likely to be reviewed quickly and thoroughly.
 If the PR takes **>45 minutes** to review, the review may be less thorough and more likely to miss something important.

 #### Use Commits to Tell the Story
 Having a series of discrete commits makes it easier to understand the idea of the PR, and break up the review into smaller chunks

-When PRs merge in Gloo Gateway, they are squashed into a single commit, so it is not necessary to squash your commits before merging.
+When PRs merge in kgateway, they are squashed into a single commit, so it is not necessary to squash your commits before merging.

 #### Avoid Squashing Previous Commits and Using Force Pushes
 This can make it difficult to understand the history of the PR, and can make it difficult to understand the changes in the future.